nikydix/nikydixcom-7810d/donate.md

 ---
 I gave up my teaching career in 2009 to be able to make a bigger impact, improving lifestlye health and wellbeing.

-I founded 'Intentional Health CIO' to improve lifestyle health and reduce health inequalities. do this, which is a registered Chritable Incorporated Organisation, England & Wales (1152310).
+I founded 'Intentional Health CIO' to improve lifestyle health and reduce health inequalities.  registered Chritable Incorporated Organisation, England & Wales (1152310).
 It exists

 I have been joined by a number of volunteers around the country, and can  focus on this work because a few "Intentional Health Angels" support this work financially.